yassinebenaid/nishimia/README.md

 - functions are first-class citizens , this means you can pass them as arguments or return them as values,
 - error handling out of the box

-here is a sinppet of rhe syntax with all the available features :
+here is a sinppet of the syntax with all the available features :

 ```go
 var five = 5;